FAQs about Undergraduate Degrees in the UCSC Theater Arts Department

-Chautauqua is a theater and film festival hosted by the department every Spring Quarter.
+Chautauqua is a theater and film festival hosted by the department most spring quarters.
 It is entirely run, produced, written, directed, acted, designed, stage-managed, and promoted by students.
 It is an ideal venue for students just starting out in the department to start working with other students in the department and become known.
 It is also a great place to gain training and experience, as weekly discussion sections are held for stage managers, designers, directors, and board ops in order to guide and support students with less experience in these roles.
 Please check the Chautauqua page for information on how to get involved.

 Barnstorm is a student-run theater company that was begun in 2004 by the department in order to provide more production opportunities to students.
 It is run each year by 2-3 Theater Arts graduate students, for 1-3 quarters of the academic year.
 All shows are produced in the Barn Theater at the base of the UCSC campus, including 2-3 full productions, several one-nighters, sketch, stand-up, improv comedy, cabaret, and more.
 For information on how to get involved with Barnstorm, please check the Theater Arts page on the Barnstorm page and or Barnstorm website.

-The Academic or Undergraduate Advisor can be found in the Theater Arts office, J106.
-They are usually there 9 am - noon, and 1 - 4 pm on weekdays.
-You can call at (831) 429-2974, or e-mail at firstname.lastname@example.org .
-We are here to help you.
+The Academic Advisor can be found in the Theater Arts office, J106, Theater Arts Center.
+The advisor is usually there 9 am-noon, and 1 - 4 pm on weekdays during the regular academic year (summer hours differ).
+More information is available on our Advising page.
+You may also call (831) 429-2974, or e-mail email@example.com.
+We are here to welcome and help you!